niwatorrri/niwatorrri.github.io/_includes/about/en.md

 Hello!
 Welcome!

-I'm Hongyi Zhang (Chinese: 张宏毅), casually known as Tori.
+I'm Hongyi Zhang, casually known as Tori.

 I'm a masters student in Computational Data Science at Carnegie Mellon.
 I received B.S. from Peking University, majoring in data science and psychology.
 I'm interested in how humans work, and how we can simulate them in a computational manner.
 And thus, my interests span across various domains from mathematical logic, theoretical computer science, and machine learning, to neuroscience, cognitive psychology and linguistics.
 I often keep notes or random thoughts on these topics, and part of these are written as posts that you can find on this website!